TrevorMcCormick/blog/content/blog/aws_hugo.md

 ---
 title: "👨‍💻 How To Build a Serverless Hugo Blog on AWS for $0.51 per month"
 date: 2021-02-02T11:20:22-04:00
-draft: true
+draft: false
-tags: [AWS, How-To, Serverless, Hugo]
+tags: [AWS, How-To, Hugo]
 ---

 This post assumes you already have some familiarity with [Hugo](https://gohugo.io/) for building a blog, and you have set up a [free-tier AWS account](https://aws.amazon.com/free/).
 You don't have to be an expert at either Hugo or AWS to follow along with the guide below.
 Really the only requirement is that you're able to [follow the Hugo quick start guide](https://gohugo.io/getting-started/quick-start/).